QubitProducts/exporter_exporter/README.md

 - merging of module outputs into one query (this would break _up_ behaviour)

+BUILDING:

+The provided Makefile is primarily used for releases.
+You can build directly using a plain ```go get github.com/QubitProducts/exporter_exporter```

 TODO:

 - Config reload on HUP (or POST, or config file change?)